 The U.S. government offers American taxpayers hundreds of tax exemptions, credits, deductions and reduced rates.
 State and local governments also offer tax breaks.
-These tax breaks are available to people of all income levels so it pays – literally – to understand what you are entitled to on April 15.
-President Donald Trump’s curiously minuscule tax payments over the years, as reported by the New York Times, have directed public attention to the number and value of federal tax breaks.
-Learn here about the most valuable federal tax exemptions and whether you can take advantage of any of them.
+These tax breaks are available to people of all income levels, so it literally pays to understand what you are entitled to on tax day (April 18 in 2023 and April 15 in 2024).
+Here’s what you need to know about the most valuable federal tax exemptions and whether you can take advantage of any of them.

 Exemptions vs. Deductions vs. Credits

-There are three main ways to reduce your tax bill, exemptions, deductions and credits.
-Each is different in important ways.
+There are three main ways to reduce your tax bill, exemptions and deductions and credits.
+Here is a breakdown of each as all three have a specific purpose and can help in different ways.

 A tax credit is a one-to-one reduction in your tax liability.
 For example, if you owe $10,000 on your income tax and have a credit worth $1,000, this credit would reduce your final bill to $9,000.